Projector Lamp Longevity

 When replacing a lamp, Silver warns against off-brand models, which often fail after a very short period.
 Stick with a lamp provided by the manufacturer or a known brand such as Philips, even if it’s more expensive.

 Silver also stresses the importance of using an uninterruptible power supply (UPS) with lamp-based projectors.
-Without a UPS, if the power goes out while the projector is on, the lamp won’t cool down properly, which will drastically shorten its life.
+Without a UPS, if the power goes out while the projector is on, the lamp won’t cool down properly.
+As a result, this will drastically shorten its life.

 I’d like to hear from other projector owners about their experiences with lamp longevity.
 What projector do you have, and how long does a lamp typically last before you need to replace it?
 Does the color change significantly over that time?